‘Bold And The Beautiful’ Spoilers: Steffy & Liam Reconnect

 The Bold and the Beautiful spoilers for Friday, November 1 will have “Steam” fans rooting for their favorite couple.
-Steffy Forrester (Jacqueline MacInnes Wood) and Liam Spencer (Scott Clifton) will reconnect in a meaningful way which will have viewers wondering if they will kiss and make up.
+Steffy Forrester (Jacqueline MacInnes Wood) and Liam Spencer (Scott Clifton) will reconnect in a meaningful way, which will have viewers wondering if they will kiss and make up.

 According to The Inquisitr, Liam and Beth Spencer (Madeline Valdez and River Davidson) will spend Halloween at the cliff house.
-Liam will take his daughter to spend time with the who raised her as her own.
+Liam will take his daughter to spend time with the woman who raised her as her own.

 Of course, the IT specialist is also very upset with Hope Logan (Annika Noelle).
 She will choose to spend Beth’s first Halloween with Thomas Forrester (Matthew Atkinson) and his son.
 Even though Liam and Brooke Logan Forrester (Katherine Kelly Lang) warned her that Thomas is dangerous, Hope feels that she can convince the designer to sign adoption papers for Douglas Forrester (Henry Joseph Samiri) so that she can be his mother.

 Liam doesn’t understand Hope’s obsession and would rather spend the evening with family.
 It is for this reason that he will keep his promise to Steffy and allow her to spend as much time with Beth as possible.
-Of course, Steffy has an open door policy with Liam and he is always welcome in her home.
+Of course, Steffy has an open-door policy with Liam and he is always welcome in her home.
 She will also enjoy spending time with Beth again.

 The Bold and the Beautiful spoilers, per Highlight Hollywood, state that Steffy and Liam will enjoy spending time with the girls.
 Viewers recently saw that little Kelly Spencer (Zoe Pennington) really misses her dad.
-Not too long ago, she asked him to stay but he had to remind the toddler that he no longer lived with them.
+Not too long ago, she asked him to stay, but he had to remind the toddler that he no longer lived with them.
 In the same way, Kelly also has to miss her sister.
-The four of them will enjoy making some memories together as they celebrate Halloween together.
+The four of them will enjoy making some memories together as they celebrate Halloween.

-The soap opera spoilers also state that Liam and Steffy will also be reminded of their “forever bond.”
+The soap opera spoilers also state that Liam and Steffy will be reminded of their “forever bond.”
 These two have been through a lot together and their relationship has evolved through the years.
 Of course, both of them have put aside their differences in the last year and tried to focus on the children.
 Parenthood has changed Liam and Steffy forever, and they both have become stronger people for it.

 Watch The Bold and the Beautiful on CBS to see if Liam’s starting to develop feelings for his former wife.
 However, Liam will be in for a shock when he finds out that Steffy is dating again.
 Then, check back with The Inquisitr for the latest TV spoilers, recaps, and casting news.